elmotec/massedit/README.rst

 -------

 0.65 (????-??-??)
   Added -f option to execute code in a separate file/module.
-  Added Travis continuous integration.
-Thanks myint.
-  Fixed python 2.7 support.
-Thanks myint.
+Added Travis continuous integration (thanks myint).
+Fixed python 2.7 support (thanks myint).

 0.64 (2013-06-01)
   Fixed setup.py so that massedit installs as a script.
-Fixed eol issues.
-Thanks myint.
+Fixed eol issues (thanks myint).

 0.63 (2013-05-27)
   Renamed to massedit.
 Previous version are still known as Python-Mass-Editor.